 We define grievance mechanisms in collaboration with our partners and other stakeholders.
 We are committed to verifying any report or complaint received and to actively cooperate to remediate any damage caused by our activity or contractors.
 This enables us to anticipate, respond to minor incidents arising from our activity before they escalate, and provide early reparations to the affected parties.

-These operational-level grievance mechanisms have two main purposes:
+These grievance mechanisms have two main purposes:

-Our Human Rights and Community Relations Policy (pdf l 53 KB) specifically outlines a commitment to establish operational-level grievance mechanisms that adapt to each particular activity from the moment it begins and as early on as possible in the planning of the project.
+Our Human Rights and Community Relations Policy (PDF l 53 KB) specifically outlines a commitment to establish operational-level grievance mechanisms that adapt to each particular activity from the moment it begins and as early on as possible in the planning of the project.
 Ultimately, the aim is for people directly affected by company operations to be able to raise any potential human rights impacts.

-As of today, there is an operational-level grievance mechanism in our operations to handle claims mainly from local communities but also from suppliers, contractors, and other organizations.
+As of today, there is an operational-level grievance mechanism in our operations to handle claims mainly from local communities but also from employees, suppliers, contractors, and other organizations.
 Such mechanisms are adapted to every context.
 The implementation of our incident grievance mechanisms follow an extensive process based on the following system:

 All communication will be handled in confidence and may be submitted anonymously.